 ** Regulation (EU, Euroatom) No 966/2012 of the European Parliament and of the Council of 25 October 2012 on the financial rules applicable to the general budget of the Union and repealing Council Regulation (EC, Euroatom) No

 1605/2002 (OJ L 298, 26.10.2012, p.
+1).';

+(33a) in Article 39, a new paragraph 2a is to be inserted:

+“2a.
+In accordance with point (dc) of Article 9 of Regulation (EU) No 1093/2010 and Regulation (EU) No 1095/2010, EBA and ESMA may coordinate mystery shopping activities of competent authorities concerning the conduction of inquiries into a particular type of financial institution or type of product or type of conduct, including approaching financial institutions in the role of a potential consumer.
+The information obtained from such inquiries may be used in support of tasks related to consumer protection, financial activities and financial innovation.”
+(1127 Giegold)

+(33b) in Article 40, paragraph 6 is amended as follows:

-1).';6.
-ESMA shall review a prohibition or restriction imposed under paragraph 1 at appropriate intervals and at least every three months.
-If the prohibition or restriction is not renewed after that three-month period it shall expire.6.
-EBA shall review a prohibition or restriction imposed under paragraph 1 at appropriate intervals and at least every three months.
-If the prohibition or restriction is not renewed after that three-month period it shall expire.6.
-EBA shall review a prohibition or restriction imposed under paragraph 1 at appropriate intervals, as soon as possible and at least every 6 months.
+6. ESMA shall review a prohibition or restriction imposed under paragraph 1 at appropriate intervals, as soon as possible and at least every 6 months.
+The Authority may renew the prohibition or restriction twice, after which period it shall become permanent, unless the Authority considers otherwise.
+(409 Hübner, 410 Giegold, 412 Berès et al, 1128 Giegold, 1129 Giegold)

+(33c) in Article 41, paragraph 6 is amended as follows:

+6. EBA shall review a prohibition or restriction imposed under paragraph 1 at appropriate intervals, as soon as possible and at least every 6 months.
+The Authority may renew the prohibition or restriction twice, after which period it shall become permanent, unless the Authority considers otherwise.
+(409 Hübner, 410 Giegold, 412 Berès et al, 1128 Giegold, 1129 Giegold)

+6. EBA shall review a prohibition or restriction imposed under paragraph 1 at appropriate intervals, as soon as possible and at least every 6 months.
 The Authority may renew the prohibition or restriction twice, after which period it shall become permanent, unless the Authority considers otherwise.
 (409 Hübner, 410 Giegold, 412 Berès et al, 1128 Giegold, 1129 Giegold)

 (34) the following Articles 54a and 54b are inserted: